 There are mainly 3 types of Accountants

 - Cost Accountants

 These accountants are related to the preparation of financial accountants as per the governing authority of the government.
-Who passed the exams from charted accountancy bodies like, ICAP, ICAEW ETC. Their Role is certifying Financial Statements of the organization at the end of the fiscal year.
+Who passed the exams from charted accountancy bodies like, ICAP, ICAEW ETC. Their Role is certifying the Financial Statements of the organization at the end of the fiscal year.
 They play a vital role in the organization from bookkeeping to the auditing of books of accounts.
 But their working boundaries are from translation to preparing the financial statements as per IRFS.

-They are bound to follow the rules and regulation, standards, pattern and time frame work.
+They are bound to follow the rules and regulation, standards, pattern and time framework.
 A qualified Charted account has the authority to pass the books of accounts.

 Their role is related to the cost of the product, stock inventory maintained for reducing the cost.
-The accountant who is involved in the cost of goods sold or cost of goods manufactured is called cost accountant.
+The accountant who is involved in the cost of goods sold or the cost of goods manufactured is called a cost accountant.
 They have to pass the exams under CIMA, COST ACCOUNTANCY, ICMA as per governing authority of the country.
-Valuation of product is the pure purpose of these accountants.
+Valuation of the product is the pure purpose of these accountants.

 Management accountant is involved in business managerial level activities.
-Analysis the financial reporting, costing, taxation matters.
+Analysis of the financial reporting, costing, taxation matters.
 Overall they are looking at the working of Financial accounts, Costing of products or services, tax and other legal matters related to accounts.

 Management accountants – otherwise known as cost, managerial, corporate, industrial or private accountants –record and analyze the financial information of the companies where they are employed.
 They also provide performance evaluations, as well as budgeting, asset and cost management.

 Many management accountants choose to pursue an Accounting MBA to help enhance their careers.
 Management accountants often play an important role in their organizations.
 Acting as strategic partners, management accountants analyze and interpret information to provide the data that managers and corporate executives need to make sound business decisions.